CAESar: Conditional Autoregressive Expected Shortfall: Data and Code Availability

 \section{Data and Code Availability}

-The data utilized in this paper is publicly accessible.
+The data utilized in this paper are publicly accessible.
 Specifically, index data have been downloaded from three sources: Investing \url{https://www.investing.com/}, Yahoo Finance \url{https://finance.yahoo.com}, and MarketWatch \url{https://www.marketwatch.com/}.
-This data has been combined to complete any gaps in the time series.
-As for the banking sector stocks, the data has been obtained from Investing and Yahoo Finance.
-The CAESar code, along with the codes for competing strategies (unless otherwise stated in the paper) and model comparisons, are publicly accessible at the GitHub repository \url{https://github.com/fgt996/CAESar}.
+The three sources have been used together to complete any gaps in the time series.
+As for the banking sector stocks, data have been obtained from Investing and Yahoo Finance.
+The CAESar code, along with the codes for competing strategies and model comparison, is available online on GitHub (and not disclosed here as the journal's policy on author identification).
+The code can be provided upon request at any moment.